-Music during the golden era of Hip-Hop which used a lot more funk, soul, and jazz samples gave it that sound and vibe that also brought a new energy in the dance.
-Outside of the party dances, the way dancers freestyled to hip-hop during this era gave the dance that raw identity that I will never forget when I first saw it.
+Music during the golden era of Hip-Hop which used a lot more funk, soul, and jazz samples gave it that sound and vibe that also brought a different energy in the dance.
+Outside of the party dances, the way dancers would freestyle to hip-hop during this era gave the dance that raw identity that I will never forget when I first saw it.

 In the New York Area, one of the groups most noted as pioneers of Hip-Hop dance, is the group Elite Force, also known as The Mop Tops.
 There were dancers like Misfits, and Wiseguys, who were also well-known Hip-Hop dancers of that time.
 The unique styles of these groups has influenced many dancers to this day.
 They were featured dancers in Alive TV’s documentary segment, “Wreckin Shop from Brooklyn”, as well as House documentary called “House of Trey”.
-Hip-Hop music and dance was at it’s rawest during this era (in my opinion).
+Hip-Hop music and dance was very raw during this era.

 Even a few music artists danced during these days, like Big Daddy Kane, MC Hammer (I don’t care what people say about him, this guy got down!), and Kid N’ Play.
 Members from later groups like Jurassic 5, Pharcyde, Divine Styler, and Black Eyed Peas also had some sort of freestyle dance background prior.